qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 ## Sample data files

-The examples use these files to load data from:
+The following files are used in the examples to load data from:

 * [airports.csv](https://github.com/qlik-oss/core-data-loading/blob/master/data/airports.csv) -
   Headers on first row, comma-separated data